 | Hygiene Practices | Reduces infection risks | Use sanitary pads appropriately |

-Accessing resources can greatly ease your postpartum journey.
+Accessing the right resources can make your postpartum journey significantly easier.

 Frequently Asked Questions